Ei30metry/Hygeia/README.md

  There are two ways for writting the entries:

-    1. Telling the program to generate template files for the user to fill in. the template will automatically generate dates, name and headers for the user
+    1. Telling the program to generate template files for the user to fill in. the template will automatically generate dates, name and headers for the user based on the configuration file

     2. User decides to write the entry and templates won't be generated